asrhou/NATMI/README.md

 ## Other usage of NATMI

+Alternatively, since ExtractEdges.py can also work with **user-supplied ligand-receptor interactions** (argument '--signalType') it allows NATMI to construct and visualize any desired interaction networks without data and species restrictions.
+This is  particualrly usefull for users who wish to explore more than 21 supported species and/or are interested in visualizing other ligand-receptor pairs.
+Here we briefly describe required data and formats formats.

-Alternatively, since ExtractEdges.py can also work with **user-supplied ligand-receptor interactions** (argument '--signalType'), we briefly describe requirements and the format of this dataset.
-Similar to the pre-compiled connectomeDB2020 datasets (lrdbs/lrc2p.csv and lrdbs/lrc2a.txt), an interaction data file must be stored in the folder 'lrdbs' at the same location as ExtractEdges.py (the script will search for the file in the following formats: csv, tsv, txt, xls or xlsx by the name specified using argument '--signalType').
-More, the data file should be in a two-column form with rows denoting ligand-receptor pairs.
-Ligands and  receptors are represented by the appropriate human gene symbols.
-For an interacting ligand-receptor pair, the first column records the ligand symbol, the other column stores the receptor symbol.
-Following table provides a toy example of the correct interaction database file.
+Similarly to the pre-compiled connectomeDB2020 datasets, an interaction data file must be stored in the 'lrdbs' folder in one of the following formats: csv, tsv, txt, xls or xlsx and using the name specified using argument '--signalType'.
+More, the data file should be in a two-column with the first column representing ligand and the second column reprsesenting receptors.
+User-specified count matrix files should be in the following formats: csv, tsv, txt, xls or xlsx.
+As NATMI direclty proceeds to constructinng and visualizing interacitng networks from these data **any matching IDs** between the count and inyteraction files are suppored.

+**Note** That functionality can, in general, be applied to constructing and visualizing any type of interaction data (provided in the required formats).

 ## Command Line Utilities